Skip to main content

 5. Gerbera Daisy

-You’ll find gerbera daisies in an array of colours from pastel shades to vibrant colours like orange and red.
+You’ll find gerbera daisies in an array of colours from pastel shades to vibrant tones like orange and red, making them an ideal choice for a springtime celebration like Easter.

 What does the Gerbera Daisy symbolise?

-This makes them a popular choice for anyone recognising the religious significance of Easter.
+They also symbolise innocence and purity, which makes them a popular choice for anyone recognising the religious significance of Easter.

 6. Iris